-Once you’ve decided to build a shipping container home, there are 5 key things you need to prepare before you go any further:
+Once you’ve decided to construct a shipping container building, there are 5 key elements that need to be included in your development plan.

-In today’s article, we are going to go through each one of these activities and discuss how you can best prepare for your shipping container home build.
+In today’s article, we are going to explore each of these elements in more detail and discuss how you can best prepare for your shipping container building.

-The first, and most important thing you need to prepare, is your budget.
+The first thing that you need to prepare is your budget.
+This is also the most important element of your plan.
 This will shape the rest of your project.

-Your budget should cover every cent which you are planning to spend on your home build including:
+Your budget should cover every cent which you are planning to spend on your container building, including:

 - Buying land

-For a cost breakdown of building a shipping container, you can read my article here.
+For a cost breakdown of constructing a building from a shipping container, refer to shipping container building costs.

-When preparing your budget I always recommend putting some money aside to create a contingency budget.
+When preparing your budget, we always recommend putting some distinct money aside to create a contingency budget.

-For example, if your total budget for your container home is $100,000 then you should allocate $80,000 to spend.
-And you would have to set aside $20,000 as your contingency budget.
+For example, let’s say that your total, all-in, funds for your container building is $100,000.
+In this case, you would allocate $80,000 to spend on your primary budget and then set aside $20,000 as your contingency budget.

 Designing Your Home

-However if you don’t have land yet, depending on your budget, I would suggest two different approaches.
+If you don’t have land yet, depending on your budget, we would suggest one of two different approaches.

-First you need to create a list of requirements for your land, this can include:
+As you begin the process of choosing land for your building, you will want to create a list of requirements for your land.
+This list can include: